sereneWarrior/sereneWarrior/README.md

 I want my GitHub to represent my interest in game development, computational arts and ... apparently [BTS](https://github.com/sereneWarrior/D3-BTS-Word-Distributions)❤️.

 -------------
-## Kinds of projects I would like to work on one day (but probebly my life won't be long enough to do so):
+## Kinds of projects I would like to work on one day (..but probably my life won't be long enough to do so):

 - Awesome, epic, history themed adventure game
 - Painting or 3D graphic application